FreeCAD/FPA/index.md

 ## Donations

-The FPA is registered in Belgium as an AISBL with VAT number [BE0781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and is aimed at organizing donations for the FreeCAD project.
-FreeCAD currently offers the following donation channels:
+The FPA is registered in Belgium as an AISBL with VAT number [BE0781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and is collecting and organizing donations for the FreeCAD project.
+It currently offers the following donation channels:

 * [Bank account: BE04 0019 2896 4531](https://wiki.freecadweb.org/Donate)
 * [PayPal](https://www.paypal.com/donate/?hosted_button_id=M3Z8BGW6DB69Q)